What is AdTech and How Does it Work?

 Customer Data Platform

-• Advertising agency is a company that specializes in the development and promotion of ad campaigns for their clients.
-An advertising agency may have a department that focuses on buying ad space.
 Programmatic media buying is an area of specialization for agency trading desks (ATDs).
 This unit is responsible for optimizing, acquiring, and allocating programmatic advertising.

 • Users comprise Internet audiences that consume online ad content generated by AdTech ecosystem elements.

-What’s Geomotiv approach to AdTech development?
+What’s Geomotiv’s Approach to AdTech Development?

 Our AdTech developers will be in charge of every aspect of platform development.
-We are ready to implement technologies for real-time bidding, data collection processing, and targeted ad serving.
+We are ready to implement technologies for real-time bidding, data processing, and targeted ad serving.
 Vast experience with data-intensive solutions and in-depth knowledge of the AdTech industry allow us to provide the most optimal combination of technologies and tools for your next project.

 We’ll now describe how we can develop an AdTech solution from start to finish for your particular business needs.